patelkirtan03/O-Auth-GT/README.md

 #### - GOOGLE_PROJECT_ID

 ## For Twitter
-#### Refer to the Google Docs for how to configure a o-auth application, after that you have to put the secrets in the .env file
+#### Refer to the Twitter Docs for how to configure a o-auth application, after that you have to put the secrets in the .env file
 #### - TWITTER_CLIENT_ID
 #### - TWITTER_CLIENT_SECRET